Accidents / Illness / Injury

 Progress reports, reports cards and other student information can be released only to a parent or legal guardian.
 Progress Reports are issued every five weeks.
 Students are responsible for obtaining a parent signature and returning progress reports to school.
 Report cards are issued four times during the school year- every ten weeks.
 The Chicago Board of Education requires that a parent or guardian pick up the report card for the first and third marking period.
 Please refer to the calendar for exacts dates of distribution.

 Room assignments are carefully determined each year.
 Due to the many legal and school requirements for placing students, we cannot honor individual room requests for specific teachers or for your child to be with or without specific students.

 Each child is expected to be prepared everyday with his/her own supplies.
 Supplies may vary at each grade level.
 A list of needed supplies will be sent by grade level teachers in June for the following school year.
-Supplies lists can be found in Files.
+The supply lists will also be posted on the school website.